kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 }
 ```

 Const should also be preferred on by-value function parameters and locals.
 This tells a reader that the variable will not be modified in the body of the function, which makes it easier to understand.
 If you do this, make sure that the declaration and the definition match, as this can affect the JavaDoc process.

-Example:
+For example:
 ```c++
 void FBlah::SetMemberArray(TArray<FString> InNewArray)
 {